forgotten-pillar/fp-notes/content/doctrine/end-time/john-the-baptist.md

 > <sup>**19**</sup> Therefore Herodias had a quarrel against him, and would have killed him; but she could not:
 > <sup>**20**</sup> For Herod feared John, knowing that he was **a just man and an holy**, and observed him; and when he heard him, he did many things, and heard him gladly.

+John was "*a just and an holy man*," fearing not calling sin by its right name.
 ## Jesus Begins Ministry After John's Imprisonment

 > [!bible] [Matthew 4:12 - KJV](https://www.biblegateway.com/passage/?search=Matthew+4:12&version=kjv)